- Cape Elizabeth, Maine

 CLICK HERE for a detailed packing list and tips on packing a sea kayak!

-For an depth sample trip itinerary, CLICK HERE!
+For an in-depth sample trip itinerary, CLICK HERE!